Best Prosumer Coffee Grinders (2022 Reviews)

 The main downside to the Sette is its volume.
 For such a small machine, it can make a real racket.
 In the past, it had durability issues, now mostly resolved, and a solid warranty backs it.
 Keeping in mind that it’s an affordable plastic grinder that isn’t built to last decades.

 If you really don’t have space, consider a top-of-the-line hand grinder.
-But if you have a little room to manoeuvre, the Mazzer Mini is one of the most compact options.
+But if you have a little room to maneuver, the Mazzer Mini is one of the most compact options.

 It grinds with a pair of 58 mm flat steel burrs and uses a step-less adjustment, so you can perfectly dial in your espresso.
 It’s capable of filter grind, but it’s not the most versatile coffee grinder out there.
 I’d suggest this one for primarily espresso drinkers.